-- disconnection

 - bioretention system

+- rainwater harvesting

 - drainage area

 - property line

-- 2012 Aerial: NJOIT, OGIS
+- 2015 Aerial: NJOIT, OGIS

-A rain garden can be installed to capture, treat, and infiltrate rooftop runoff.
+A rainwater harvesting system can be implemented to capture stormwater from the rooftop that can be used to water the existing landscaping.
+A rain garden can be implemented to the east of the building by redirecting downspouts into it to capture rooftop runoff.
 A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.